Tropical ecology: Significance of ecology in the tropics

 It is advantageous for ecologists and naturalists to study plants, animals, and ecosystems in the tropical climate for a number of reasons.
 For one, the tropics are home to a wide array of ecosystems, from rainforests to deserts.
 In that sense, the tropics are a great place for ecologists to conduct diverse studies without traveling too far from a research center.
 With the large amount of biodiversity present in the tropics, it is a good access point for research.
 Most research in the tropics has been done on species richness, however more research needs to be done on other aspects of the tropics.
+For example, studying tropical plant communities could be used to examine their impacts or responses to elevated carbon dioxide.
 Secondly, the temperature in the tropics rarely hinders plant growth and activity; flora can be studied nearly year round, as cold weather never stunts plant activity.
+Which has proven to be useful in observing things such as flowering rhythmicity and leaf change.
 In addition to climatic reasons, the traditionally sparse population of the tropics has greatly aided research in the area, as the landscape is largely untainted by mankind and machinery.
 While this may not be the case so much as of late, the vast amounts of untapped land in the tropics still make for prime research territory.
+Another example would be how studying lowland tropical rainforest can provide researchers with some insight into how hydrological and geomorphological processes have significant impacts on the ecosystem.
 Finally, the tropics are valuable to ecologists because they are home to some of the oldest lands on Earth, including Chile's Atacama Desert and Australia's Peneplain.
 Thus, plant communities have been growing and evolving for millions of uninterrupted years, which makes for interesting study.
 That being said, while it may be advantageous to study ecology in the tropics, this is not to say that it is without difficulty.
 The ecosystems native to the tropics and the biodiversity they boast are dwindling.
 Half of the species located in biodiversity hotspots are in danger of extinction, and many of the plants with potential medicinal uses are dying off.
 In this sense, ecological study in the tropics is not as easily conducted as it once was; this is the reason why much of the modern ecological work in the field is aimed towards conservation and management as opposed to general research.